webstylestory/figolia/README.md

         }
     };

-#### Configuration update from v0.3.x to v0.4.x
+#### Update from v0.3.x to v0.4.x

 `firebase` package is now deprecated on the server, hence the update to use `firebase-admin`.
 You have to update your figolia configuration to remove the `firebase.secret` entry, and replace it with a `firebase.serviceAccountFile` pointing to your firebase key json file.
-It can be downloaded from the Firebase Console in the last tabs of the parameters of your project.
+It can be downloaded from the Firebase Console in the last tabs of the settings of your project.
 NEVER SHARE THAT FILE.

+Basic steps (for a globval install):

+  1. `npm i -g figolia@^0.4.x`
+  2. Download the service account json file from your Firebase console
+  3. In your figolia configuration file, replace `secret` by `serviceAccountFile` which value is the path to the file you just downloaded
+  4. If you store the service account file in a project with versioned source code, do not commit it (for example by adding a line in you `.gitignore` file)
+  5. Restart your `figolia` services, and you're done!
+  6. Report any issues ;-)

 ### Firebase configuration